octobercms/october/CONTRIBUTING.md

 - **Reproduce steps**: Clearly mention the steps to reproduce the bug.

-- **Expected behavior**: How OctoberCMS should behave on above mentioned steps.
+- **Expected behavior**: How October should behave on above mentioned steps.

 - **Actual behavior**: What is the actual result on running above steps i.e. the bug behavior - **include any error messages**.